Bira/octopus-carnival/_drafts/wir-mm-4e-naga.md

 used to be always Lawful Good, but here their alignment is listed as "any".
 Presumably it matches that of whoever summoned them as guardians.
 They usually guard arcane secrets, rituals, or artifacts, as well as portals to the Astral Sea.
-It moves at speed 6.
+They move at speed 6.

 The guardian naga will likely open a fight with **Thunderstrike** (area burst 1 within 20 vs. Fortitude; recharge 5-6), which does thunder damage and dazes on a